Use code 'EarlyBird'

 Depart in the morning for Tangier.
 Tangier is an exotic mix of influences, located at the northern tip of Morocco.
 With culture, cuisine, and language coming from North Africa, Spain, Portugal, and France, this bustling port city is unique and fascinating.
 Take a guided tour of city sites, including the medina, kasbah, Grand Socco (a bustling square at the entrance to the medina), and Petit Socco, a little square in the medina perfect for people-watching and mint tea-drinking.
 Marvel at the panoramic views of Gibraltar, Tarifa, and the meeting point between the Atlantic Ocean and the Mediterranean Sea.
 In the afternoon, continue on to Chefchaouen.
 Chefchaouen is a gorgeous mountain town in northern Morocco.
 It is often skipped when traveling the standard route around Morocco but is truly one of the most special places to visit.
 Set in the Rif Mountains, this town’s white-washed buildings with blue accents make it one of the most picturesque places in the country.
 Known as the Blue City, the distinctive blue color was added by the city’s Jewish population who lived there as refugees in the 1930s.
 The main square is lined with cafés and shops selling handicrafts that are often not available elsewhere in the country.
 Approximate travel time: 5 hrs (Casablanca to Tangier) by private vehicle; 2 hrs (Tangier to Chefchaouen) by private vehicle *Note: The route from Tangier to Chefchaouen is curvy in places.
 If you are susceptible to motion sickness, consider having anti-nausea remedies handy.
 Accommodation: Hotel Madrid Chefchaouen (or similar) Meals included: Breakfast

-Explore Chefchaouen, a city celebrated for its range of blue hues, set against the dramatic backdrop of the mountains.
-Spend your day unwinding in a traditional Hammam spa, discovering artisanal crafts sold by local street vendors, or taking share-worthy photos among the beautifully painted alleys and walkways.
+Spend your day unwinding in a traditional Hammam spa, discovering artisanal crafts sold by local street vendors, or taking photos among the beautifully painted alleys and walkways.
 You may choose to throw on your tennis shoes and trek up through the scenic Rif Mountains on a guided hike.
 Head up, up, up for 3-4 hours along lush mountains, passing small waterfalls and streams, stopping for spectacular panoramic views of Chefchaouen.
 A traditional lunch awaits at a local gîte at the pinnacle of your hike.
-Once you reach the piste, jump in a jeep and head back to the main road to meet your driver.
+Once you reach the piste, jump in a Jeep and head back to the main road to meet your driver.
 At sunset, opt to visit the Spanish Mosque for a stunning panoramic view of the city.
 Accommodation: Hotel Madrid Chefchaouen (or similar) Meals included: Breakfast

 Today, you will go on a guided tour of the Fez medina, the world’s largest active medieval medina and a UNESCO World Heritage Site.
 Start your morning by entering through one of the iconic gates into this chaotic area, which spans 1.4 square miles with over 9,000 winding streets.
 Follow your local guide to explore the artisan quarters, sample local treats, visit the mausoleum, and stop by the Al Qarawiyin University.
 You’ll also visit Fez’s famous leather tannery and have the opportunity to learn about and purchase locally made leather goods.
 Please note: Only nationally certified local Fez guides are permitted to guide within the medina; your main tour leader will not be able to accompany you in this area.
 Don’t forget to pick up the laundry you dropped off yesterday before enjoying some free time in the afternoon to explore further or relax.
 Accommodation: Hotel Mounia Fes (or similar) Meals included: Breakfast